POWER-KI/GPT/DEMO-02/READme.md

 # GPT-DEMO-02
-This is  a  FREE program software demonstrating how by combining programming language and OpenAi's GPT interesting results can be obtained in a simple and compact way.
+This is  a  FREE program software demonstrating how by combining POWER-KI programming language and OpenAi's GPT interesting results can be obtained in a simple and compact way.
 With it you can create a local database on your computer of .pdf or .txt documents which you can query with the mediation of GPT.

-Privacy
+It is supplied in Open Source executable to allow interested parties to study it.

+<b>Privacy</b>

 All information is kept on your computer, documents for embedding are sent in fragments to openAi, and also part of the content for creating responses.

 ## DESCRIPTION